Healing from Complex PTSD

 - Understanding your "window of tolerance" (your capacity to feel without overwhelm)

 This phase takes as long as you need.
-Rushing into trauma processing before you're stable actually retraumatizes you.
+Rushing into trauma processing before you have a secure internal base actually retraumatizes you.

 Phase 2: Processing and Integration When you're ready, we use EMDR therapy and other trauma reprocessing methods to: